-THA will allow 10 business days for return of third-party verifications and 10 business days to obtain other types of verifications before going to the next method.
-THA will make two attempts to obtain third-party verification before relying on another method.
+THA will allow 10 calendar days for return of third-party verifications and 10 calendar days to obtain other types of verifications before going to the next method.

 For applicants, verifications may not be more than 60 days old at the time of HCV issuance.
 For participants verifications are valid for 120 days from date of receipt.